-A conservation easement is a voluntary legal agreement between a landowner and a government agency or land trust that restricts the type and amount of development or uses on the property for conservation purposes.
+A conservation easement is a voluntary legal agreement between a landowner and a government agency or land trust that restricts uses of the property for conservation purposes.
 Working forest conservation easements generally allow some form of timber harvesting.
 Under section 170(h), if you donate a qualified conservation easement to a qualified organization for qualified conservation purposes, you are eligible for a Federal charitable income tax deduction.
 You could use the charitable easement deduction to offset up to 50 percent (100 percent for some qualified forest landowners) of your AGI and could carry over any unused deductions for an additional 15 years.